Novicetheaf/Honda-Motorcycle-Ecommerce-Project/README.md

 ## Deployment

-The project is hosted using heroku as github pages doesn't support mongodb.
+The project is hosted using heroku as github pages doesn't support a postgresql database, It also uses AWS for my static folder, which containes all javascript, css and images.

 In order to deploy your site to heroku you will need to follow these steps: